TexasInstruments/edgeai-tensorlab/docs/setup_instructions.md

 #### Environment
 We have tested this on Ubuntu 18.04 PC with Anaconda Python 3.6.
 This is the recommended environment.
 Create a Python 3.6 environment if you don't have it and activate it.

+#### Requirement: ModelZoo
+DNN Models and pre-compied model artifacts are provided in another repository called **[EdgeAI-ModelZoo](https://github.com/TexasInstruments/edgeai-modelzoo)**.

+Please clone that repository.
+After cloning, edgeai-benchmark and edgeai-modelzoo must be inside the same parent folder for the default settings to work.

 #### Requirement: PROCESSOR-SDK-RTOS-J721E
 PROCESSOR-SDK-RTOS for Jacinto 7 is required to run this package.
-Please visit the links given at [TI EdgeAI @ Github](https://github.com/TexasInstruments/edgeai) to download and untar/extract the PROCESSOR-SDK-RTOS on your Ubuntu desktop machine.
+Please visit the links given at https://github.com/TexasInstruments/edgeai to download and untar/extract the PROCESSOR-SDK-RTOS on your Ubuntu desktop machine.

 After extracting, follow the instructions in the RTOS package to download and install the dependencies required for it.
 The following steps are required:<br>